Tipsy man delays Dubai-bound flight with hoax bomb threat | Business

 An inebriated man who wanted to prevent his family members from travelling out of the country on Saturday made a hoax bomb threat to a Dubai-bound private carrier, only to land in the police net.

-The city resident wanted to prevent two of his family members from flying to Dubai and made the threat call to the city police control room, prompting the security agencies to launch a full-scale search inside the Indigo flight that was originally scheduled to depart at 7.20 am on Saturday, airport and police officials said.
+The city resident wanted to prevent two of his family members from flying to Dubai and made the threat call to the city police control room, prompting the security agencies to launch a full-scale search inside the IndiGo flight 6E 65 which was originally scheduled to depart at 7.20 AM on Saturday, airport and police officials said.

 Following the threat call, a thorough check was undertaken by the security agencies to ascertain if any explosive items were planted in the flight.